mikf/gallery-dl/docs/configuration.rst

 Description
     Retrieve additional comments by resolving the ``more`` comment stubs in the base comment tree.
+Note

-    Note: This requires 1 additional API call for every 100 extra comments.
+    This requires 1 additional API call for every 100 extra comments.

 extractor.reddit.embeds